LEOYoon-Tsaw/neuro-cangjie/README.md

 There is an extra 5th model (not depicted in the figure above), which is a reduced decoder, used in the first step training.
 The whole training process is divided into 2 steps, during the first, the reduced decoder is used to focus the training of encoder.
 After 20 epochs, the full decoder starts to train, replacing the reduced one.
 This 2 steps training process increases the robustness and reduces the total training time.

-Activation function is a smoothed P-ReLU like function shown below, inc which alpha is trainable.
+Activation function is a smoothed P-ReLU like function shown below, in which alpha is trainable.

 ![Activation Function](/Figures/equation.svg "Smooth PReLU")